slavonic/slavonic.github.io/tools.md

 * [Church Slavonic converter Extension for LibreOffice 3.0 and higher](https://extensions.libreoffice.org/extensions/church-slavonic-converter)

+## Automatic translation from civic script to Church Slavonic
+Tooling is published here: https://github.com/slavonic/translator .

+Small text can be conveniently converted [in our web application](/translate).
 ### APIs

 APIs for developing Church Slavonic-aware applications provide a variety of tools,